-- The applicant must have had significant teaching responsibilities for at least two terms at UGA.
+- Applicant must have had significant teaching responsibilities for at least three terms at UGA.

-- Spring 2018 can count towards these terms.
+- Application semester can count towards these terms.

 - Being an instructor-of-record is not required.

-- Students must be currently registered full-time at the time of application and duration of the program.
+- Applicant must be currently registered full-time at the time of application and for the duration of the program.

 - Applicants should be able to demonstrate teaching passion, dedication, and innovation.

-Part 3: Have a faculty member at UGA familiar with your teaching complete the Faculty Support Form* (click here to download the faculty support form).
-Completion of the Interest Survey will trigger a request to this faculty member to complete this form.
-Please follow up with the faculty member to insure they submit the completed form.
+Have a faculty member at UGA familiar with your teaching complete this survey on your behalf.
+Completion of the Applicant Survey will trigger a request to the faculty member you indicate to complete this survey.
+Please follow up with the faculty member to ensure they complete the survey.